 The U.S. Department of Agriculture, or USDA, the Animal and Plant Health Inspection Service, or APHIS, and the Veterinary Services regulates the importation of animals and animal-derived materials into the U.S. A USDA veterinary permit is required for importation of materials derived from animals or exposed to animal-source materials.
 Some of our raw materials sourced from foreign sources are subject to import regulations and permit requirements, including from the USDA.
-Recently, USDA enhanced its African swine fever, or ASF, surveillance efforts, including placing restrictions on the importation of pork products from affected countries, such as China, where the first cases of ASF were reported in August 2018.
-While ASF does not affect human health, it is a highly contagious and deadly disease to pig populations.
-We anticipate that our current supply of heparin USP in the United States is useable and sufficient for our manufacturing needs for the foreseeable future, and we are evaluating the use of heparin USP produced at our ANP facility.
 If we are unable to import raw materials, rely upon existing supplies of raw materials or manufacture raw materials in sufficient amounts for our manufacturing needs, we may be required to find alternative suppliers or sources of such materials, which would require prior FDA approval for such alternative suppliers or sources of such materials, which would disrupt or delay the manufacturing of our products.

 Similarly, on December 27, 2020, the American Innovation in Manufacturing Act of 2020, or AIM Act, was enacted.
-The AIM Act directs the United States Environmental Protection Agency to address usage of hydrofluorocarbons, or HFC, by reducing production and consumption of certain HFCs.
+The AIM Act directs the United States Environmental Protection Agency to address usage of hydrofluorocarbons, or

+HFC, by reducing production and consumption of certain HFCs.
 One of our products, Primatene MIST®, utilizes HFCs subject to the AIM Act's reduction mandate.
 Moreover, many of our inhalation pipeline assets use HFCs subject to the AIM Act's reduction mandate.
 There can be no assurance that we will be able to acquire adequate supplies of HFCs for current and future commercialization of our products as a result of the AIM Act or other similar statutes and regulations.
-Moreover, changes to the ingredients of our proprietary and generic products requires FDA approval and there can be no assurance that we will be able to obtain such approval or the timing of such approval.
+Moreover, changes to the ingredients of our proprietary and generic products require FDA approval and there can be no assurance that we will be able to obtain such approval or the timing of such approval.

-ANP currently manufactures heparin sodium for our enoxaparin product, isoproterenol and hyaluronidase for Amphastar's current products, and we plan to have ANP manufacture APIs and starting materials for APIs for certain other products and product candidates.
+ANP currently manufactures heparin sodium for our enoxaparin product, isoproterenol, hyaluronidase, and medroxyprogesterone for Amphastar's current products, and we plan to have ANP manufacture APIs and starting materials for APIs for certain other products and product candidates.